Shehbaz-Virk/Ad_Craft_AI/README.md

 3. Use the front-end interface to:
    - Type your desired prompt.
    - Upload a starting image.
+   - Specify the product category, product name, and topic.
-   - Click the generate button to create an ad and caption.
+   - Click the generate button to create an ad and caption optimized for your inputs.

 ## Technical Details